zoffline/zwift-offline/README.md

 Don't expose zoffline to the internet, it was not designed with that in mind.

 <details><summary>If zoffline is out of date from Zwift's official client</summary>
-If zoffline is behind in support of the latest Zwift client it can be updated (if running Linux) to run using the latest Zwift version by running this script from within the zwift-offline repository: https://gist.github.com/zoffline/b874e93e24439f0f4fbd7b55f3876fd2
+If zoffline is behind in support of the latest Zwift client it can be updated to run using the latest Zwift version.

+* Windows: copy ``C:\Program Files (x86)\Zwift\Zwift_ver_cur.xml`` to zoffline's ``cdn/gameassets/Zwift_Updates_Root/`` overwriting the existing file.
+* macOS: copy ``~/Library/Application Support/Zwift/ZwiftMac_ver_cur.xml`` to zoffline's ``cdn/gameassets/Zwift_Updates_Root/`` overwriting the existing file.
+* Linux: run [this script](https://gist.github.com/zoffline/b874e93e24439f0f4fbd7b55f3876fd2) from within the zwift-offline repository.

 Note: there is no guarantee that an untested Zwift update will work with zoffline.
 However, historically, Zwift updates rarely break zoffline.

+Alternatively, [this script](https://gist.github.com/oldnapalm/556c58448a6ee09438b39e1c1c9ce3d0) can be used to downgrade Zwift to the version supported by zoffline.
 </details>